 Reducing cancer riskSee More

-- No research could be found investigating the Gerson regimen and cancer risk.
+- We did not find any research investigating the Gerson regimen and cancer risk.

 Use by integrative oncology expertsSee More

 - Recommendations against use based on insufficient evidence of benefit